SamScherer1/SwiftDJITutorials/source/ios-tutorials/GSDemo.md

 The **AircraftAnnotation** class implements the **MKAnnotation** protocol.
 It's used to store and update a CLLocationCoordinate2D property.
 Also, we can update AircraftAnnotationView's heading with the **updateHeading** method.

-Then create a property of an instance of AircraftAnnotation and name it **aircraftAnnotation**.
+Create a property of type AircraftAnnotation in MapController and name it **aircraftAnnotation**.

 ~~~Swift
     var aircraftAnnotation : AircraftAnnotation?
 ~~~

-Furthermore, add two new methods to update the aircraft's location and it's heading on the map.
+Furthermore, add two new methods to update the aircraft's location and its heading on the map.

 ~~~Swift
     func updateAircraft(location:CLLocationCoordinate2D, with mapView:MKMapView) {